CarmenChenEpi/566-prjoject/docs/index.md

 ```

 Dimensions, headers, and footers of the two datasets were checked.
 There
-are 311 observations and 3 rows in the “vaccinations” dataset, as well
+are 311 observations and 3 variables in the “vaccinations” dataset, as
-as 628 observations and 5 rows in the “cases” dataset.
-Implausible data
+well as 628 observations and 5 variables in the “cases” dataset.
-(e.g., 0 cases increase) was found in the date variable on “2021-10-20”
+Implausible data (e.g., 0 cases increase) was found in the date variable
-in the “cases” dataset.
-Considering the 14-day incubation period of the
+on “2021-10-20” in the “cases” dataset.
+Considering the 14-day
-COVID-19 disease, the data from 2021-10-06 to 2021-10-20 were not the
+incubation period of the COVID-19 disease, the data from 2021-10-06 to
-final accurate number of cases and deaths since there are still many
+2021-10-20 were not the final accurate number of cases and deaths since
-cases and deaths were not reported timely.
-Thus, these data were removed
+there are still many cases and deaths were not reported timely.
+Thus,
-from the “cases” dataset.
+these data were removed from the “cases” dataset.

 ``` r
 #check the date